Cloud-based phone systems vs. on-premises systems

 • Single service reduces need for dedicated specialty lines

-• Works with most analog phones, no new equipment needed
+• Works with most analog phones, no new equipment is needed

 • Business continuity includes automatic failover